appstate-apphack/appalhack/content/prizes.md

 To be eligible for this prize category, half the team has to identify as females.
 {% end %}

-{% card(title="ASCII — Best Game", img="/prizes/keyboard.jpg") %}
+{% card(title="ASCII — Best Game", img="/prizes/walcom.png") %}
-The ASCII club's prize is a mechanical keyboard awarded to the best game.
+The ASCII club's prize is a Wacom One awarded to the best game.

 To be eligible for this prize category, the submitted project must be some kind of game: text-based, 2d side strollers, or even a full blown 3d first person shooter.
 {% end %}